dperique/termi-chat/README.md

 is updated.
 This way, you don't have to worry about capturing only the new parts of the conversation.

-NOTE: keep these under source control so you can see that your changes are adding and not replacing text (if you care about that).
+NOTE: keep these under source control so you can see that your changes are adding, and not replacing, text (if you care about that).
 For example, you can do this:

 ```bash
 git init .